ray-project/ray/doc/source/ray-air/check-ingest.rst

 For datasets that are small, ingest is usually not an issue.
 However, ingest can be tricky to set up when datasets grow large enough so that they may not fit fully in memory on a single node, or even in aggregate cluster memory.

-AIR builds its ingest pipeline on Ray Datasets, which is a framework-agnostic distributed data loading library.
+AIR builds its ingest pipeline on :ref:`Ray Datasets <datasets>`, which is a framework-agnostic distributed data loading library.
 If you have an existing ingest pipeline (e.g., based on TF data), there is some upfront effort porting your loading code to Datasets.
 In return, AIR provides portability across ML frameworks as well as advanced capabilities such as global random shuffles, which are not possible in less general ML data preprocessing libraries.